 The 7th edition of the Forum on Intercultural Learning and Exchange focused on the topic ‘The intercultural training of teachers: what, when, how?’ and took place in Colle val D’Elsa (Italy) on 3-5 November, hosted by Fondazione Intercultura, in cooperation with EFIL and AFS Intercultural Programs.
 The event gathered 60 people among practitioners, researchers and policy makers such as the European Commission (Ana-Maria Stan) and the Council of Europe (Joseph Huber) and, as usual, there was a great atmosphere made by the willingness to learn and share in order to advance on the mission of promoting intercultural learning further.
-Here you can read the full programme and list of participants.

 The key note speech was held by Ken Cusher (Ket-State University, USA), who presented an overview of teacher training on intercultural competences and two key elements were the fact that teachers are a homogeneous population (predominant ethnicity in a country, female) and this does not encourage the presence of diverse perspectives at school, and that according to some studies, pupils are more interculturally competent than their teachers.
 In the following two days, meaningful presentations of researchers and practitioners enriched the discussions.